The Most Effective Botanical-Based Beauty Products

 Shop Now: Juice Beauty Stem Cellular Instant Eye Lift Algae Mask, $10, ulta.com.

 Royal jelly, the food that turns a honeybee larva into a queen, satiates all skin types.
 "Its unique makeup of proteins, fatty acids, and B vitamins, like B6 and niacin, are anti-inflammatory and antioxidant, and improve skin-barrier health," says California-based dermatologist, Annie Chiu.
 For maximum moisture, reach for a night cream.

-Boscia Clear Complexion Willow Bark Spot Treatment, $18, amazon.com.
+Shop Now: Boscia Clear Complexion Willow Bark Spot Treatment, $18, revolve.com.

 To soften lines, tap into rosehip oil.
 "Its vitamin C content provides antioxidant benefits, and that means less inflammation and more youthful skin," says New York dermatologist, Robert Anolik.
 "It also contains linoleic acid, which reduces hyper-pigmentation after UV-light exposure."

 Shop Now: Trilogy Rosehip Oil Light Blend, $44, trilogyproducts.com.

 Pomegranate seeds are packed with punicic acid, a unique omega-5 fatty acid that stimulates turn-over of the epidermis' outermost cells (hello, glow).
 They also contain ellagic acid, which boosts SPF's protective effects.
 Layer on a serum or cream under your daily sunscreen.

 Shop Now: Lavido Replenishing Facial Serum, $59, lavido.com.